GlassCactus/ArtakhaV2/README.md

 <div align="left">

-**ArtakhaV2** is a real-time yarn-level knit simulation and rendering system.
+**ArtakhaV2** is a real-time stitch-level knit simulation and rendering system.
 It constructs stitch meshes, relaxes them under knit-mechanics energy models, and generates procedural yarn geometry by sweeping Catmull-Rom splines into tubular strands using parallel-transport frames.